-We estimate that the net proceeds from this offering will be approximately \$\) million (or approximately \$\) million (or approximately \$\) million if the underwriters exercise in full their option to purchase up to additional shares of common stock), based on an assumed initial public offering price of \$\) per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$89.9 million (or approximately \$103.9 million if the underwriters exercise in full their option to purchase up to 1,000,000 additional shares of common stock), based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the net proceeds from this offering by approximately \$ million, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase or decrease of 1.0 million shares of common stock offered by us would increase or decrease, as applicable, the net proceeds to us by approximately \$ million, assuming the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the net proceeds from this offering by approximately \$6.2 million, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase or decrease of 1.0 million shares of common stock offered by us would increase or decrease, as applicable, the net proceeds to us by approximately \$14.0 million, assuming the assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-We currently expect to use the net proceeds from this offering, together with our existing cash and cash equivalents as follows:
+We currently expect to use the net proceeds from this offering as follows:

-- approximately \$ to \$ million to fund sales and marketing, including launching new marketing channels and further expanding our brand efforts; - approximately \$ to \$ million to fund research and development activities; and - · any remaining amounts for working capital, operating expenses and capital expenditures.
+- approximately \$50.0 million to fund sales and marketing, including launching new marketing channels and further expanding our brand efforts; - · approximately \$20.0 million to fund research and development activities; and - any remaining amounts for working capital, operating expenses and capital expenditures.